 The terms of each Hybrid are different and so it is important that you read the information in the relevant prospectus in its entirety before deciding to invest.

-The prospectus for a Hybrid issue will generally be published the bank’s website and on the ASX.
+The prospectus for a Hybrid issue will generally be published on the issuing bank’s website and on the ASX.

 In considering whether to invest in a Hybrid, it is important to consider all risks and other information regarding that investment in light of your particular investment objectives, financial situation and needs, as the information in the prospectus will not take those into account.